hhvm/user-documentation/guides/hack/23-collections/01-introduction.md

-In addition to fully supporting the one-size-fits-all PHP [`array`](http://php.net/types.array) container type, Hack allows additional typing to be placed on arrays, and provides a number of classes which implement more specialized collecion patterns.
+In addition to fully supporting the one-size-fits-all PHP [`array`](http://php.net/types.array) container type, Hack allows additional typing to be placed on arrays, and provides a number of classes which implement more specialized collection patterns.

 ## Array Typing